Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Problem Formulation

 Within the context of optimal control, surrogate models have been applied to represent state transition dynamics directly \cite{Chen00,Nagabandi00}.
 Direct approximation of state transition dynamics is not ideal for large-scale dynamical systems, where the large cardinality of state variables would require function approximators with intractable parameterizations.
 This paper proposes using a modified finite-time surrogate modeling approach which takes the following form:

 The surrogate model $\mathcal{J}$ absorbs the state transition dynamics by mapping the initial state ${x}_0$ and time series of control inputs $U = [{u}(0), \cdots, {u}(N)]$ directly to an approximation of the objective function given in (\ref{eqn::ftocp1}).
 In set notation $\mathcal{J}(\cdot, \cdot) : \real^n \times \real^{p \times (N+1)} \rightarrow \real$.
-Likewise, the surrogate constraint functions $\mathcal{G}_i : \real^n \times \real^{p \times (N+1)} \rightarrow \real^{(N+1)}$ take the same inputs and output a time series of the relevant constraint function value for each of $i = 1,...,m$ inequality constraints.
-Since the output of $\mathcal{G}_i$ is a time series of $g({x}_k, {u}_k)$, we can simply optimize subject to the maximum element in this time series, for all constraints indexed by $i$.
+Likewise, the surrogate constraint functions $\mathcal{G}_i : \real^n \times \real^{p \times (N+1)} \rightarrow \real^{(N+1)}$ take the same inputs and predict as output a time series of the relevant constraint function values for each of $i = 1,...,m$ inequality constraints.
 Importantly, the constraint surrogates only model the most relevant information in time series format.
 State variables that do not pertain to constraints in the optimization problem are disregarded by the surrogate models.
 Furthermore, by outputting an entire time series, we avoid the possibility of modeling drift inherent to a surrogate which predicts individual state transitions across a single time step \cite{Kaiser00}.

 For a model predictive control application, the optimal control problem in \eqref{eqn:surr-ocp1}-\eqref{eqn:surr-ocp2} becomes:

 At $k=0$, the initial state becomes the current state, and the control input time series $U_{k:k+N} = [{u}_k, \cdots, {u}(k+N)]$ starts at the current state and evolves over a horizon of $N$ time steps into the future.
 Note we are re-using $N$ here to indicate the control horizon length relative to the current time step, as opposed to the global time horizon length in \eqref{eqn:surr-ocp1}-\eqref{eqn:surr-ocp2}.
 After solving this reduced optimization program, we apply the first control input to the plant, simulating one step forward and then repeating the overall process.